Luisg882/savings-tracker/README.md

 ## Deployment
-  This project was deployed with a Code Institute mock terminal for Heroku.
+  This project was deployed in Heroku.
    - Create Procfile file and add web: gunicorn your_savings.wsgi to start the server
    - Turn debug to False.
    - Add heroku.com to the ALLOWED_HOSTS list.